 Or go to...

 Napa Valley: Bud break arrives as early as March these days, so timing your Napa honeymoon can be tricky.
-We love April for its low-key scene (no harvest-time crowds).
-Take your pick among romantic retreats—Meadowood Napa Valley, Auberge du Soleil, the new Las Alcobas—before making the rounds at famed wineries like Hall, Round Pond Estate, and Caymus Vineyards, before sunset cocktails and mouth-watering cuisine at Farmstead at Long Meadow Ranch.
+We love April for its low key scene (no harvest time crowds).
+Take your pick among romantic retreats—Meadowood Napa Valley, Auberge du Soleil, Las Alcobas—before making the rounds at famed wineries like Hall, Round Pond Estate, and Caymus Vineyards, before sunset cocktails and mouth watering cuisine at Farmstead at Long Meadow Ranch.

-Ireland may not have overt honeymoon appeal, but a trip to the emerald isle during the early days of summer promises charming villages, lush green hillsides, low-key pubs, and luxe accommodations.
-Post up at a castle hotel like the historic Ashford Castle or Adare Manor, relaunching this fall with a new 42-room wing, championship golf course, and the first La Mer spa in the UK and Ireland.
-If you prefer to honeymoon on the move, board the throwback-style Belmond Grand Hibernian train, which offers two-, four-, and six-night journeys from Dublin and tours of whiskey distilleries.
-Or, try something a little more unexpected (and Insta-worthy): Finn Lough Resort, in Northern Ireland's remote Enniskillen parish, has new snow-globe-like "bubble dome" rooms—perfect for falling asleep beneath the stars.
+Ireland may not have overt honeymoon appeal, but a trip to the emerald isle during the early days of summer promises charming villages, lush green hillsides, low key pubs, and luxe accommodations.
+Post up at a castle hotel like the historic Ashford Castle or Adare Manor, which houses a 42-room wing, championship golf course, and the first La Mer spa in the U.K. and Ireland.
+If you prefer to honeymoon on the move, board the throwback style Belmond Grand Hibernian train, which offers two-, four-, and six-night journeys from Dublin and tours of whiskey distilleries.
+Or, try something a little more unexpected (and Insta-worthy): Finn Lough Resort, in Northern Ireland's remote Enniskillen parish, has snow globe like "bubble dome" rooms—perfect for falling asleep beneath the stars.

 Or go to...

-Paris: The City of Light is spectacular any time of year, but shoulder season ushers in lower room rates, fewer crowds, and more moderate temperatures.
-There are endless places to stay; the fashion-favorite Ritz Paris, the recently relaunched Hôtel de Crillon, or the relative newcomer La Réserve Paris Hotel and Spa are among our faves.
-Spend your days living like locals: shop for antiques at the famed Marché aux Puces de St-Ouen flea markets, ride the metro to far-out arrondissements, make a picnic on the banks of the Seine, and peruse lesser known attractions, like the Père Lachaise Cemetery, where you can pay homage to The Doors singer Jim Morrison and authors Edith Piaf and Oscar Wilde.
+Paris: The City of Lights is spectacular any time of year, but shoulder season ushers in lower room rates, fewer crowds, and more moderate temperatures.
+There are endless places to stay; the fashion favorite Ritz Paris, the recently relaunched Hôtel de Crillon, or La Réserve Paris Hotel and Spa are among our faves.
+Spend your days living like locals: shop for antiques at the famed Marché aux Puces de St-Ouen flea markets, ride the metro to far out arrondissements, make a picnic on the banks of the Seine, and peruse lesser known attractions, like the Père Lachaise Cemetery, where you can pay homage to The Doors singer Jim Morrison and authors Edith Piaf and Oscar Wilde.

-Whether you choose the vibrant city of Split, the jaw-dropping islands around Hvar, or the historic Old Town of Dubrovnik (try the newly renovated Hotel Excelsior Dubrovnik, where Elizabeth Taylor and Queen Elizabeth II have stayed), a Croatian honeymoon offers a smorgasbord of adventures and romance at every turn.
-Don't miss a visit to Plitvice Lakes National Park, filled with crystalline lakes that tumble into each other via cascading waterfalls, or the chance to island-hop along the coast by chartered sailboat.
+Whether you choose the vibrant city of Split, the jaw dropping islands around Hvar, or the historic Old Town of Dubrovnik (try Hotel Excelsior Dubrovnik, where Elizabeth Taylor and Queen Elizabeth II have stayed), a Croatian honeymoon offers a smorgasbord of adventures and romance at every turn.
+Don't miss a visit to Plitvice Lakes National Park, filled with crystalline lakes that tumble into each other via cascading waterfalls, or the chance to island hop along the coast by chartered sailboat.

 Or go to...

-French Polynesia: June to August tends to be the most popular travel time, in part because it's whale-watching season—humpback whales stay here for five months to breed and give birth.
-(You can even see them breaching from the shores of Moorea.)
-The majority of honeymooners travel from Tahiti to Moorea to Bora Bora, an island-hopping itinerary that promises to please (especially if you opt for our fave new resort, the Conrad Bora Bora Nui).
-But it's worth getting off the beaten path: The Brando, a private-island resort on Tetiaroa, has lured celebs like Johnny Depp, Bradley Cooper, and Irina Shayk, while Hotel Kia Ora, on remote Rangiroa, offers world-class scuba diving (with whale sharks, if you're lucky!).
+French Polynesia: June to August tends to be the most popular travel time, in part because its whale watching season—humpback whales stay here for five months to breed and give birth (You can even see them breaching from the shores of Moorea).
+The majority of honeymooners travel from Tahiti to Moorea to Bora Bora, an island-hopping itinerary that promises to please (especially if you opt for our fave new resort, the Conrad Bora Bora Nui), but it's also worth getting off the beaten path.
+The Brando, a private island resort on Tetiaroa, has lured celebs like Johnny Depp, Bradley Cooper, and Irina Shayk, while Hotel Kia Ora, on remote Rangiroa, offers world class scuba diving (with whale sharks, if you're lucky).

-Sardinia's Costa Smeralda ("Emerald Coast") is so named for the deep green hue of the Mediterranean sea, one of the main draws on this 34-mile-long stretch of coast.
+Sardinia's Costa Smeralda ("Emerald Coast") is named for the deep green hue of the Mediterranean sea, one of the main draws on this 34-mile long stretch of coast.
 The island is only really open from April to October, and peak summer months offer the chance to be a part of all the action.
-Post up at a luxe resort like Hotel Cala Di Volpe, in one of their romantic 60s-inspired new suites, and explore hidden inlets (perfect for skinny dipping), jump off of dramatic rock formations into the azure seas, and have a candlelit dinner in an outdoor cafe where the air is filled with the scents of laurel, oleander, and juniper.
+Post up at a luxe resort like Hotel Cala Di Volpe, in one of their romantic '60s-inspired suites, and explore hidden inlets (perfect for skinny dipping), jump off of dramatic rock formations into the azure seas, and have a candlelit dinner in an outdoor cafe where the air is filled with the scents of laurel, oleander, and juniper.